Cryptotwister/Kickstarter-Analysis/README.md

 Also, if the amount of funding goals set had any impact on the campaigns to be successful or not.
 ### Analysis of Outcomes Based on Launch Date
 [https://github.com/Cryptotwister/Kickstarter-Analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png]
+By using the line chart to visualize the outcomes based on launch date, we can determine that:
+1. The best month to launch a successful campaign is May, followed by June and July.
+However, by the year-end success fate fells dramatically.
+2. The worst time to launch a play campaign is December, since it has the lowest success rate and quite high failure rate.
 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered